ainamartinez22/WebScrapperHackerNews/README.md

 ```
 python -m pytest tests/XXXX.py
 ```
-where XXXX is the file you want to execute it's tests and you have to be located on the project folder (top level of WebScrapperPython).
+where XXXX is the file you want to execute it's tests and you have to be located on the project folder (top level of WebScrapperHackerNews).